-This Base Prospectus was prepared as at 23 August 2023 to replace "Base Prospectus for the issuance of covered bonds, mortgage bonds, bonds issued in pursuance of section 15 of the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act (Senior Secured Bonds) and senior unsecured debt" issued by DLR Kredit A/S" dated 24 August 2022.
+This Base Prospectus was prepared as at 22 August 2024 to replace "Base Prospectus for the issuance of covered bonds, mortgage bonds, bonds issued in pursuance of section 15 of the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act (Senior Secured Bonds) issued by DLR Kredit A/S" dated 23 August 2023.